MagdaKu/Bootcamp-Assignments/README.md

 ## Description
-This repository was created for a 16-week **"Software or Data Engineer"** bootcamp.
+This repository was created for a 16-week **"Software or Data Engineering"** bootcamp.
 Throughout the course, four assignments were completed, each focusing on different aspects of programming and database management.

 ### **Assignment 1: Git & GitHub Commands**
 This assignment demonstrates the usage and implementation of GitHub commands, covering essential version control operations.

 ### **Assignment 2: Python Quiz Application**
-This is a Python-based quiz that retrieves questions from the **Open Trivia Database**.
+This is a Python-based quiz that retrieves questions from **Open Trivia Database**.
+This database provides a free JSON API for use in programming projects.
 The user can select a category and answer five **True or False** questions.

 Upon completion, a new file, `quiz_results.txt`, is generated, containing:
 - The quiz questions